 How can the dizziness be treated?
 What is vestibular rehabilitation?

 There are also specific home exercises we can give to strengthen the vestibular system for certain dizziness conditions.
 This process is referred to as vestibular rehabilitation.
-Some specific exercises we give generally involve movement of the eyes and head, exercises designed to improve strength of the ankles and lower extremities, and balance retraining exercises.
+Some specific vestibular rehabilitation exercises we provide generally involve movement of the eyes and head, exercises designed to improve strength of the ankles and lower extremities, and balance retraining exercises.
 There is also a large education component to our vestibular rehabilitation programs.
 We give advice on activity modification in order to reduce the risk for falling and to help gradually build the patient's confidence and functional level back to normal.

 1. Iwasaki S and Yamasoba T, Dizziness and Imbalance in the Elderly: Age-related Decline in the Vestibular System, Aging and Disease vol 6, Number 1, February 2015. doi 10.114336/AD 2014.0128